 We pay people for expertise, not output.
 The model produces output for a fraction of what a salary costs.
 The job is to apply expertise to what it produced: taste, judgment, context, the corrections only an expert would catch.
 Skip that step and we’ve paid a full salary for what the model did on its own.
 Bad context also produces bad output that gets re-run, re-prompted, or shipped and reverted.
 The companies struggling with AI outcomes are often struggling with AI judgment first.

 The popular narrative is that AI flattens skill.
 The pattern points the other way.
 AI accelerates people who already have taste.
 It doesn’t manufacture it.
-The floor moved up.
-The ceiling moved up further.
+Simon Willison, who co-created Django, writes daily about shipping more software at higher quality than at any point in his career.
+Decades of judgment about what’s worth building is what makes the model useful to him.
+The floor moved up for everyone: people without expertise can produce more polished output than ever, and to anyone with taste it reads as slop.
+The ceiling moved up further for the experts.
 The right move inside an AI-accelerated team is depth, not breadth.
 I want PMs doing sharper product management so my engineers solve better problems.
 I don’t want a PM generating code that costs an engineer more time to review than to write.
 I want designers shipping interfaces that work for real users, faster.
-Each function compounds when AI gets pointed inside its own craft, not across someone else’s.
+Each function compounds when AI gets pointed inside their own craft, not across someone else’s.
 The work gets harder, more specific, and more satisfying.

-I keep watching this happen across every function I work with, not just engineering.
-The principle isn’t only about software.
+This applies to every function, not just engineering.
+AI hands everyone the same easy floor.
+Expertise is the only thing that builds above it.
 Every function has its own taste, judgment, and context.
 Sales knows the actual buying motion.
 Customer service knows where the product breaks.
 Operations knows the constraints engineering will rediscover the hard way.
 Surrender is possible in every one of them, and so is real amplification.
 The move is the same in each: AI-enable the function inside its craft, don’t outsource the craft to AI.

 At the org level, surrender becomes a tax on the strong.
 They don’t just produce more in this environment.
 They spend their time cleaning up plausible-but-shallow output from people who surrendered.
-They become force multipliers for everyone except themselves.
+They multiply everyone but themselves at the expense of their own work.
+The org’s ceiling drops with them.
 That’s how the best people end up more burnt out than ever.
 Organizations that don’t actively guard against it lower their own standards by accident.
 Talent density matters more than it did.
 The gap between top and average widens, inside companies and across them.

 On my team we’ve been chasing this shape: tools that make judgment more efficient instead of replacing it.
 Build context up across phases instead of restarting at each handoff.
 Make tradeoffs visible.
 Put the right framing in front of the right person at the right gate.
 Validation prompts should be adversarial.
 What’s wrong with this, not is this good.
 The cross-functional version is where it really compounds.
 I’ve been calling this the context snowball.
 As work moves from product to design to engineering, context accumulates with each phase, so the next decision is sharper, the spec is more accurate, and the output stops looking like a confident hallucination.
 The wrong instinct is to remove the human from the loop.
 The right one is to shape the loop so the human’s judgment compounds.